Emirates Towers

 A curiosity of the design is that the towers have a similar number of floors; the taller office tower actually contains 56 floors above ground, while the hotel tower contains 54 floors.
 This is because the individual floor heights of the office tower are greater than that of the hotel.
 The building also contains 17 elevators inside.
+The grounds of these towers are so vast that one of the most popular features of the Emirates Towers are peacocks belonging to the nearby Zabeel Palace that are left to roam around.

 The Emirates Towers complex is set in over 570,000 m2 of gardens, with lakes, waterfalls and public seating areas.
 There is parking space for up to 1,500 cars.

 For a period of time, these towers were the tallest buildings in Dubai.

 In 2019, Marcus Sutton was appointed General Manager of the Jumeirah Emirates Towers.